magento/pwa-studio/pwa-devdocs/src/tutorials/hello-upward/using-template-resolver/index.md

 title: Using the TemplateResolver
 ---

-In this tutorial, you will learn how to use the TemplateResolver in your UPWARD specification file to serve an HTML page rendered by the server.
+In this tutorial, you will learn how to use the [TemplateResolver][] in your UPWARD specification file to serve an HTML page rendered server-side.

-This tutorial builds on the project described in the previous [Creating a simple server][] topic.
+This tutorial builds on the project described in the previous [Creating a simple server][] tutorial.

 ## Create web page templates

-In your project directory, create a `templates` directory with the following [Mustache][] template files:
+In your project directory, create a `templates` directory with [Mustache][] template files for the different pieces of the HTML page.

 **`open-document.mst`**